yemidada/bootstore/README.md

 # 📖 Bookstore: initialize project with components <a name="about-project"></a>

 **This is  bootstore application built in HTML, CSS, React.
-It ia a Single Page App (SPA) that that allows users to book and categories them according**
+It ia a Single Page App (SPA) that allows users to store books and categories them according**